vk4tmz/ka9q-radio-misc/README.md

 sudo systemctl disable ft8-record ft4-record ft8-decode@1 ft4-decode@1
 ```

-* Starting More Decoders (only if needing to process large backlog)
+* Starting more decoders (only if needing to process large backlog)

 Note that there's just one ft4-record and one ft8-record job so they do not take a @n suffix.
 The ft4-decode@ and ft8-decode@ jobs do require suffixes even if you only want one of each.
 If you want more, just add them like this: